James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 When colors in available photographs have been found to be so vastly distant from Altens known

-been converted to black and white.
-Although every effort has been made to provide accurate reflections
+converted to black and white.
+Although every effort has been made to provide accurate reflections of

-cases every image appearing on this catalogue site should be regarded as being representational rather
+every image appearing on this catalogue site should be regarded as being representational rather than

 Alten only infrequently titled his paintings.
 Titles written in Altens hand, however, have

 on the paintings stretcher or other supportive backing.
 When it is clear that such titles